juhanas/golang-training-advanced/README.md

 To run tests with extra info: `go test -v ./...`

+### Unit tests
+To only run unit tests: `go test -short ./...`

+### Integration tests
+To only run unit tests: `go test -run Integration ./...`

+### Using Mage
+Tests can also be run using Mage by using `mage -v [scriptName]` where script name is the desired level of tests, e.g. "testIntegration".

 ## Building
 This application can be built using Mage.
 Once installed, build the app simply by running `mage build`.

+To clean the build dir, the `mage clean` command can be used.